DOCTORAL PSYCHOLOGY COURSE DESCRIPTIONS

 FT 549 Psychopharmacology.
 This course is designed to provide MFT students with a basic knowledge of psychopharmacology – its scope, effectiveness and hazards.
 An understanding of when and how to request a consultation for medication, as well as the important role of psychotherapy in supporting the appropriate use of psychopharmacological agents are covered.
+Offered only as an online course.
 Prerequisite: FT508.

 FT 833 Vulnerable Family Systems: Addressing Mental Health Disparities and Complex Trauma.
 This course provides a broad overview of the mental health adjustment of ethnic minority children and families, and examines the processes that affect their adjustment.
 An ecological systems framework is emphasized with special attention to how mental health disparities impact children and families.
 (2 units).Prerequisite: PC813.

-FT 590 Directed Study in Marital and Family Therapy.
+FT 590 Directed Study in Marriage and Family Therapy.
 (1-4 units)

 CLINICAL TRAINING (FT)